JacobRothDevelopment/Phapi/README.md

 - Route

-  - You will only ever need to initialize these objects in your index.php, but because this object can be complex, I'm going to go into the construct parameters one at a time
+  - You will only ever need to initialize Route objects in your index.php.
+Because this object can be complex, I'm going to go into the construct parameters one at a time

   - The construct method is as follows: